 He cites two major benefits:

 - This is a tax credit, rather than a tax deduction.
 A deduction simply reduces the amount of income that you must pay tax on.
-A $1,000 deduction, for example, might reduce your tax bill by only $150 or $200.
+A $1,000 deduction, for example, might reduce your tax bill by only $150 or $200 depending on your tax bracket.
 A tax credit, however, directly reduces your taxes, "dollar for dollar."
 A $1,000 tax credit cuts your tax bill by $1,000.

 - You can claim the credit regardless of your income.
 A lot of tax breaks have income limits and are not available at all to people with incomes above those limits.
 The child and dependent care credit does get smaller at higher incomes, but it doesn't disappear.
 "Those with a higher income may not get quite as much benefit, but they will still get something," Becker says.